magnars/dash.el/README.md

 That is, for each index `i` in `indices`, remove the element selected as `(nth i list)` from `list`.

+This is a non-destructive operation: parts of `list` (but not necessarily all of it) are copied as needed to avoid destructively modifying it.

 See also: [`-remove-at`](#-remove-at-n-list), [`-remove`](#-remove-pred-list).

 ```el